Beatrix Tugendhut Gardner

-Beatrix Tugendhut Gardner (July 13, 1933 – June 5, 1995) was an Austrian zoologist who became well known for the research that she conducted in the United States.
-She is most well known for her sign language studies with Washoe the chimpanzee, who was the first ape to learn sign language.
+Beatrix Tugendhut Gardner (July 13, 1933 – June 5, 1995) was an Austrian-American zoologist who became well known for the primate research that she conducted in the United States.
+She taught sign language to Washoe the chimpanzee, who was the first ape to learn American sign language.

 Early life and education

-Gardner was born on July 13, 1933 in Vienna, Austria.
-She lived in Poland during Nazi rule, and moved with her family to a suburb in São Paulo, Brazil, to escape the Nazis.
+Gardner was born on July 13, 1933, in Vienna, Austria.
+She lived in Poland during Nazi rule, and moved with her family to a suburb in São Paulo, Brazil, to escape the Nazis in 1939.
 She and her family remained in Brazil for six years, at which point Beatrix moved to the United States to attend school.

 Beatrix, often spelled "Beatrice", attended Radcliffe College in Massachusetts and received her bachelor's degree in 1954.
 In 1956, she earned her master's degree from Brown University, working with Carl Pfaffman.
 She completed her PhD in zoology at Oxford University in 1959 where she studied under the mentorship of Niko Tinbergen.
 Her focus was studying food deprivation and feeding response in stickleback fish.